Position: Civic Data Research Fellow

 “What’s on my ballot?” is the number one question that voters look for online - but the answer to that question is harder to find than you might think.
-With nearly 8,000 offices responsible for running elections in America, the basic information that voters need to participate in elections is often poorly formatted and hard to find -- if it’s online at all.
+With nearly 8,000 offices responsible for running elections in America, the basic information that voters need to participate in elections is often poorly formatted and hard to find - if it’s online at all.
 At the Center for Technology and Civic Life, we think all voters should be able to find this information online, and we need your help!
 In 2016, our ballot data reached between one-third and one-half of all voters in the country, and we expect 2018 to be even bigger.

-We’re looking for a set of 2016 Civic Data Fellows to help us standardize the nation’s ballot information, so that all Americans can find information about what will be on their ballot in November.
-The fellowship runs from June 1 through the 2016 General Election.
-Civic Data Fellows will work closely with the Research Manager and Director of Civic Data to collect and standardize information about candidates and referenda from across the country.
+We’re looking for a set of 2018 Civic Data Fellows to help us standardize the nation’s ballot information, so that all Americans can find information about what will be on their ballot in November.
+Civic Data Fellows will work closely with our Research Associates and Director of Civic Data to collect and standardize information about candidates and referenda from across the country.
 If you love democracy, researching obscure facts, and turning chaos into order, this is the job for you!

 Research: Lead efforts in creating and updating our dataset of candidates and issues on voters’ General Election ballots.

-Quality Assurance: Work with the Research Manager and Director of Civic Data to implement data quality checks to ensure the accuracy and completeness of data.
+Quality Assurance: Work with the Research Associates and Director of Civic Data to implement data quality checks to ensure the accuracy and completeness of data.